rekyuu/speedfuns/pokemon/gen2/pokemon_gold_any.md

 **Koffing** | Water Gun x2
 **Koffing** | Water Gun x2

-- Grab the X-Attack in the west passage.
+- Grab the X Attack in the west passage.

 ### Extra Experience
 - You need 25 extra experience to get Level 20 after the final fight in the underground and save yourself 3 X items (because the extra level gives you +3 happiness).